Buying Property in Marrakech as a Foreigner: Complete 2026 Guide

 Following the correct process is essential for a smooth property purchase in Marrakech.

 Begin by determining your budget, preferred property type, and location.
+For a detailed overview of neighborhoods, consult our guide on where to stay in Marrakech.
 Popular areas for foreigners include:

 Working with local professionals is highly recommended: